<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Work Colleges Consortium features 8 colleges in the country where a student can save tuition money by working on campus.
 These are more intense programs compared to the federal work-study program on all college campuses.

-"Live like a college student while you are in college, so you do not have to as an adult."
+"Live like a college student while you are in college, so you don't have to as an adult."

 Learn the next steps in your college journey - Scoir College Planning Guide